The L\"uscher scattering formalism on the $t$-channel cut: Review of the L u scher formalism

 where we introduce the sum-integral difference

 Here, $\sf{p.v.}$ means the integral is evaluated using a principal-value prescription.
-The remainder term $r'(P)$ differs from $r(P)$, but still has the property that it contains the sum of a smooth summand together with integrals.
+The remainder term $r'(P)$ differs from $r(P)$, but still contains the sum of a smooth summand together with $\sf p.v.$ integrals.
 In the second line of eq.~\eqref{eq:loop_cont_final}, we have defined a compact vector-matrix notation in the angular-momentum index space.

 Applying this procedure iteratively to all loops in the skeleton expansion diagrams, it can be shown that we may write the finite-volume correlator in the form: